Felice Orsini: Letter to Napoleon III

 On 11 February Orsini wrote his famous letter to Napoleon, in which he exhorted him to take up the cause of Italian independence—a cause Napoleon III had already supported in his youth.
 Modern historians have even suspected that Napoleon wrote some of the letter himself.
 He addressed another letter to the youth of Italy and condemned political assassination.

 Judgment

 Orsini was sentenced to death and went calmly to the guillotine on 13 March 1858.
-Accomplices Pieri was executed and Gomez condemned to hard labour for life.
-Di Rudio was sentenced to death, which was commuted to life imprisonment on Devil's Island near Cayenne, whence he escaped and later went to America.
-He became an officer in the United States Army, was appointed to the U.S. 7th Cavalry, and participated in—and survived—the 1876 Battle of the Little Big Horn.
+His accomplice Pieri was executed, and Gomez was condemned to hard labour for life.
+Di Rudio was sentenced to death, which was commuted to life imprisonment on Devil's Island near Cayenne, whence he escaped, and he later went to America.
+He became an infantryman and later an officer in the United States Army, and served in the American Civil War.
+After the war, he gained a Regular Army commission in the infantry, later switching to the cavalry, and was appointed to the U.S. 7th Cavalry, and participated in—and survived—the 1876 Battle of the Little Bighorn.
+He served many years in the Army, retiring in the 1890s.